ainfosec/gr-j2497/README.md

 # gr-j2497

-gr-j2497 contains a flow graph with a custom block for reading PLC4TRUCKS traffic.
+gr-j2497 contains flow graphs with custom blocks for reading PLC4TRUCKS traffic.

 This project is an implementation of a J2497 (PLC4TRUCKS) receiver that can be used with any GNU Radio SDR capable of receiving 100KHz - 400 KHz.
 For RTL-SDR and others this will require an upconverter.